 Be sure to Save, Pin or Bookmark this Montana road trip blog post so that you can easily access it while planning your trip to Montana!

 DAY 1 of Your Montana Road Trip: KALISPELL – 2 NIGHTS

 Kick off Day 1 of your Montana road trip itinerary in Kalispell.
 After arriving, getting settled in and picking up a few essentials, set off on foot to explore Kalispell.

 The best way to get to Montana is by plane – and the airport in Kalispell is the Glacier Park International Airport (FCA).
 The airport services year-round and seasonal flights by major US and regional carriers.
 Kalispell is connected by non-stop flights to several US cities – like San Francisco, Portland, Seattle, Denver, Phoenix, Las Vegas and Chicago.

-Pro Tip: While renting a car in Montana (or anywhere, for that matter!) it is ideal to have car rental insurance.
-Many owner car insurance policies will cover rental cars (so check to see if yours does!), but the Chase Sapphire Preferred travel credit card offers primary insurance for auto rental damage, which is how we stay covered in rentals.
+Pro Tip: While renting a car in Montana (or anywhere, for that matter) it is ideal to have your own car rental insurance.
+Many car insurance owner policies will cover rental cars (so check to see if yours does), but the Chase Sapphire Preferred travel credit card offers primary insurance for auto rental damage, which is how we stay covered in car rentals.

 Road Trip Supplies

 Kalispell is a hub of commercial activity – which is why it is a great starting point for your Montana adventure.
 Before you start your discovery of the city, take an hour or so to pick up a few everyday travel necessities.
 Kalispell’s shopping district – which includes stores like Walmart, Target and Cabela’s – lies just north of the old town.